-Our Parish Safeguarding Officer, Jacqueline Ewers, may be contacted at email@example.com.
+Our Parish Safeguarding Officer is Karin Bartz (firstname.lastname@example.org).
 Please contact her if you have any concerns about the welfare of a child or vulnerable adult.

 If you would prefer to talk to someone outside the church, please contact Annette Gordon, the London Diocesan Safeguarding Advisor on 020 7932 1224.